pgporada/ansible-playbook-volumio-bluetooth/README.md

 # Overview
-I have run several Raspberry Pi's in my home and barn.
+I run [Volumio](https://volumio.org/) on several Raspberry Pi's in my home and barn.
 This code will provision them to accept bluetooth connections and allow me to pair a phone and stream audio to them.
 Volumio offers this feature, but only if you pay $35+ per year for a single RPi.
 For some that may be acceptable, but we can put that money towards the mortgage instead!

 ![](imgs/radio.png)